Vision-CAIR/MiniGPT4-video/README.md

 + [Video Instructional Dataset 100K](https://huggingface.co/datasets/MBZUAI/VideoInstruct-100K) <br>

 You can find the datasets annotation files [download](https://huggingface.co/Vision-CAIR/MiniGPT4-Video/tree/main/datasets/training_datasets) <br>
+After downloading the datasets, set the paths for each dataset in the datasets configuration folder here minigpt4/configs/datasets

 ### Model training:
 You can edit the number of gpus in the script.sh below<br>